xinwenfu/ESP32-UART-and-Flash-Hack/README.md

 ## 1. Build and run the WiFi station firmware

 In this lab, we will work on the [WiFi station example](https://github.com/espressif/esp-idf/tree/master/examples/wifi/getting_started/station) in our environment located at */home/iot/esp/esp-idf/examples/wifi/getting_started/station/*.
-This ESP-IDF project has been included in this repository for the students convince.
+This ESP-IDF project has been included in this repository for the student's convince.
 On our Ubuntu VM, through VS Code, we can build this project, which connects the IoT kit to a wireless router (often called AP), and flash the firmware onto the IoT kit.

 ### Open the WiFi station example project
 Within VS Code, open the tab *File* -> *Open Folder* -> Navigate to */home/iot/esp/esp-idf/examples/wifi/getting_started/station/* -> *Open*